 Ashley Lee B.S.
-Sociology, Environmental Studies Certificate (ESC) 2011, Nelson Institute, University of Wisconsin-Madison
+Community and Environmental Sociology, Environmental Studies Certificate (ESC) 2011, Nelson Institute, University of Wisconsin-Madison

 The Nelson Institute strives to be an inclusive community of scholars who share a passion for enhancing the quality of life and the environment in Wisconsin.
 From professors and students to partners and alumni, the Nelson Institute community includes a diverse group of people working to create real change, something Nelson Institute alumna Ashley Lee is proud to contribute to through her work with Public Allies of Milwaukee.

 An alumna of the Nelson Institute Undergraduate Environmental Studies Certificate and the Nelson Institute Community Environmental Scholars Program (CESP), Lee is currently serving as the Director of Public Allies of Milwaukee, part of a national movement committed to advancing social justice and equity by engaging and activating the leadership capacities of young people.
 In particular, the organization is intentional about recruiting young leaders from diverse backgrounds, whose promise and potential may be overlooked due to hardships or challenges.
 In her role as Director of Public Allies of Milwaukee, Lee has had the opportunity to put the lessons she learned as a student at the Nelson Institute to work as she supports Public Allies members in their efforts to improve environmental justice.

 “When I started school, I didn’t have the language to discuss environmental injustice and food injustice,” said Lee.
 “But Nelson was an integral part of that change, helping me to act on and communicate about my passion.”